perez89/HiLoGame/README.md

 System Flow explainend
-A - User get authenticathion token;
+A - User get authenticathion token - JWT token;

 B - User starts to play with the system:
 	- first call will start the game, the user is associate with a mistery number and a new game is started.
 This is register in a List(fake DB table);